 The Arroyo Seco’s cool climate and the partial aging of the wine in acacia wood imparts texture and spice that is a perfect expression of Monterey Sauvignon Blanc.

 The grapes for the Flume Crossing Sauvignon Blanc are grown in the well-drained, sandy, cobblestone soils deposited by the Arroyo Seco River.
-These rugged soils keep yields in check and produce fruit with varietal intensity, minerality and exceptional weight.
+These rugged soils keep yields in check and produce fruit with varietal intensity, minerality, and exceptional weight.
 The long cool growing season of the Arroyo Seco appellation ensures that the fleeting, exotic fruit flavors of Sauvignon Blanc are retained along with a vibrant natural acidity.
-The Flume Crossing Sauvignon Blanc is created to be an expression of pure varietal character, influenced only by its terroir, gently guided by minimal farming and winemaking practices.
+The Flume Crossing Sauvignon Blanc is created to be an expression of pure varietal character, influenced only by its terroir and gently guided by minimal farming and winemaking practices.

 The 2021 growing season was characterized by a very cool spring and summer in the Arroyo Seco; it was the coolest Sauvignon Blanc harvest since 2012.
 The cool weather enhanced the grapefruit, lime, and sweet herb flavors in the grapes and retained the fresh acidity, while the afternoon winds slowed maturity of the grapes and increased their texture.
 Harvesting of the Sauvignon Blanc began in late September and each block was picked at optimal ripeness into early October, giving this Flume Crossing blend the full spectrum of Sauvignon Blanc flavors.